tomkealey/tomkealey.github.io/content/experience.md

 Freelance Consultant responsible for running my own business.
 Hired by Sony Mobile, Orange Telecom and Qlik, my mission was to help engineering teams see more clearly and to do a little smarter, using agile and visual thinking.

-- Gained insights into marketing, sales and finances, through running a highly profitable freelance consultancy business.
+- Ran a profitable freelance consultancy business, gaining valuable insights in marketing, sales and finances.
 Experienced the joy of working with purpose and meaning, while discovering my core values and better understanding *what i stand for*.

 #### Career Note